 Women with a high risk of breast cancer should talk with their doctors about the best approach for them.
 They may benefit from starting mammograms when they are younger, having them more often or having other tests along with them.

-The Capital Breast Care Center provides access to mammograms for all women age 40 and over, regardless of if they have insurance.
+The Capital Breast Care Center provides access to mammograms for all women age 40 and over, regardless of whether they have insurance.
 Mammograms are provided by our clinical partners at MedStar Georgetown University Hospital and MedStar Washington Hospital Center.
 CBCC can also schedule women for mammograms at other locations convenient to them.
 CBCC will continue to navigate patients with abnormalities through all follow-up care.
-Patients with a family history of cancer may recieve referrals to Georgetown Lombardi Comprehensive Cancer Center's genetic counseling program.
+Patients with a family history of cancer may receive referrals to Georgetown Lombardi Comprehensive Cancer Center’s genetic counseling program.

 Please call our patient navigators to schedule your appointment for screening and navigation services at 202-784-2720.
 (Se habla español: 202-784-2705.)
 CBCC patients who need to pick up their mammography films can also call this number.